AndreasFaust/react-raster/README.md

 - 0px — 499px: left: 3vw
 - 500px — 999px: 2vw
-- 1000px — infinite: 3vw
+- 1000px — infinite: 1vw

-Almost all props support this feature.
+**Almost all props support this feature.**
 Look up the props-specification for `Grid` and `Box` below.

 ### Avoid mixing Boxes with other components